-- eliminating tenderers who are ineligible in view of their nationality (see point 2.3.1.) or fall into one of the situations described in sections 2.3.3.1 (exclusion from participation in procurement procedures) and 2.3.3.2 (rejection from a given procedure); - checking that the tenderers' financial situation (financial and economic capacity) is sound, as backed up, for example, by balance sheets and turnover for the previous three years (see point 2.4.11.1.2) if specifically required in the tender dossier; - verifying the tenderers' technical and professional capacity, for example, by looking at their average annual staffing levels, the size and professional experience of their management, and the main works carried out in the sector in question in recent years (see point 2.4.11.1.3).
+- eliminating tenderers who are ineligible in view of their nationality (see Section 2.3.1), are subject to EU restrictive measures (see Section 2.4) or fall into one of the situations described in Sections 2.6.10.1.1 (exclusion from participation in procurement procedures) and 2.6.10.1.2 (rejection from a given procedure); - checking that the tenderers' financial situation (financial and economic capacity) is sound, as backed up, for example, by balance sheets and turnover for the previous three years (see Section 2.6.11.2) if specifically required in the tender dossier; - verifying the tenderers' technical and professional capacity, for example, by looking at their average annual staffing levels, the size and professional experience of their management, and the main works carried out in the sector in question in recent years (see Section 2.6.11.3).

-The selection criteria specified in the annexes to this Practical Guide are given by way of illustration and need to be adapted to the nature, cost and complexity of the contract.
-They must be in a YES/NO format to allow a clear assessment of whether or not the offer meets them.
+The selection criteria specified in the annexes to this practical guide are given by way of illustration and need to be adapted to the nature, cost and complexity of the contract.
+They must be in a yes/no format to allow a clear assessment of whether or not the offer meets them.